GodswillUmoh/Data_Preprocessing/README.md

 > For Features with Outliers: Standardization is more robust to outliers compared to normalization because it considers the standard deviation rather than min-max ranges.
 > __Note: Standardisation works well with different data hence, it is preferred over normalization (works well with some kind of dataset)__

+## In summary, What is Feature scaling?
+> Answer: Scaling column values so that they are comparable

 ## Dummy Variables
 After OnHotEncoder function is applied, the binary numbers assigned to the categorical variable is known as dummy variables.
 _Question: Should feature scaling (e.g Standardisation be applied to dummy variables?_